Personal data protection policy

 The data controller is STALLERGENES GREER Ltd (hereinafter STALLERGENES) with its head office located at Tower bridge House, St Katharine’s Way, London E1W 1DD, United Kingdom.

-Your data may be shared between STALLERGENES GREER and its affiliates.
+Your data may be shared between STALLERGENES GREER and its affiliate.

 If you have any questions about the handling and use of your personal data, please contact us via:

 - The different forms and features on our site https://www.stallergenesgreer.com/, in particular via the DPO contact form